lakshya535/OnlineRetailStore/README.md

 Link for User Guide: https://drive.google.com/file/d/1IPJfcNWsy31Oo29uyB4yUhGYpEmb8l0K/view?usp=sharing

 # Some Features:
-1)Fully functional cart system, discount on cart
+1) Fully functional cart system, discount on cart

-2)Over 300 products in 15 diverse categories
+2) Over 300 products in 15 diverse categories

-3)Gives seller and customer a separate dashboard to use the app
+3) Gives seller and customer a separate dashboard to use the app

-4)Sellers can add,update and remove any product
+4) Sellers can add,update and remove any product

-5)A product can belong to multiple product categories
+5) A product can belong to multiple product categories

-6)Interface where delivery person can register themselves
+6) Interface where delivery person can register themselves

-7)Triggers implemented in the database for automatic discount application on cart according to the shopping price
+7) Triggers implemented in the database for automatic discount application on cart according to the shopping price

-8)Admin can also review statistics regarding the website.
+8) Admin can also review statistics regarding the website.
 For example: The top selling products currently, customers who have not yet bought anything from the website,etc.